University of Medicine and Pharmacy of Craiova

 The University of Medicine and Pharmacy of Craiova (Universitatea de Medicină şi Farmacie din Craiova, or UMF Craiova) is a tertiary educational institution in the city of Craiova, in south-western Romania.

 History

-Romania has a long-standing tradition in the medical field.
-The Romanian health care system has been in existence since the 1700s.
-Notable is that, during the 1828 plague in Bucharest, 21 out of the 26 doctors lost their lives while administering treatment for the disease.

-George Emil Palade, the Nobel Prize winner of 1974 in Physiology or Medicine, was born in Iași, in North-Eastern Romania, while Nicolae Paulescu, the discoverer of insulin, was born in Bucharest, Romania.

 On 10 February 1970, the Craiova Faculty of Medicine was founded as part of the University of Craiova.
 In 1990, the Dentistry specialization was founded, followed by Pharmacy, in 1996.

 In 1998 the University of Medicine and Pharmacy of Craiova was founded, by detachment from the University of Craiova.